Beastie Boys: 2009–2012: Hot Sauce Committee

-In late October 2010, Beastie Boys sent out two emails regarding the status of Hot Sauce Committee Pts.
+In late October 2010, the Beastie Boys sent out two emails regarding the status of Hot Sauce Committee Pts.
 1 and 2 to their online mailing list.
 An email dated October 18 read: "Although we regret to inform you that Hot Sauce Committee Part 1 will continue to be delayed indefinitely, Hot Sauce Committee Part 2 will be released on time as originally planned in spring of 2011."
 One week later, a second email was sent out, reading as follows:

 The official release dates were April 27, 2011, for Japan; April 29 in the UK and Europe, and May 3, 2011, in the US.
 The third single for the album "Make Some Noise" was made available for download on April 11, 2011, as well as a limited edition 7-inch vinyl single for Record Store Day five days later with a Passion Pit remix of the track as a b-side.
 The track was leaked online on April 6 and subsequently made available via their blog.

-On April 22, Beastie Boys emailed out the cryptic message "This Sat, 10:35 am EST – Just listen, listen, listen to the beat box".
+On April 22, the Beastie Boys emailed out the cryptic message "This Sat, 10:35 am EST – Just listen, listen, listen to the beat box".
 A day later, they live streamed their album online via beatbox inside Madison Square Garden.

 The band was announced as an inductee into the Rock and Roll Hall of Fame in December 2011.
 They were inducted by Chuck D and LL Cool J on April 14, 2012.
 Yauch was too sick to attend the ceremony, having been admitted to NewYork–Presbyterian Hospital the same day, therefore the group didn't perform; instead Black Thought, Travie from Gym Class Heroes and Kid Rock performed a medley of their songs.
-Diamond and Horovitz accepted and read a speech that Yauch had written.
+Diamond and Horovitz accepted and read a letter that Yauch had written.